-The Company's financial instruments comprise cash, non-current investments, current receivables and current payables arising from its operations.
-The principal financial instruments used by the Company during the year are cash balances raised from share issues by the Company and post year end cash balances raised from a Loan Note Instrument.
+The Company's financial instruments comprise cash, non-current investments, current receivables, current payables arising from its operations and borrowings.
+The principal financial instruments used by the Company during the year are cash balances raised from borrowings.
 The Company has not established a formal policy on the use of financial instruments but assesses the risks faced by the Company as economic conditions and the Company's operations develop.